-NM 100: Ethics and Medical Law / Patient Care in Nuclear Medicine
+NM 100: Ethics and Medical Law / Patient Care in Nuclear Medicine field.

-This class is a four-week hybrid instructional course that covers the introduction to Ethics, medical law and patient care in the Nuclear Medicine field.
-This course will focus on the importance of applying ethics and recognize legal laws in the healthcare field.
 The importance of medical malpractice and liabilities shall be discussed in terms of the healthcare profession and institutions.
 Also, the importance of confidentiality and patient care shall be discussed profoundly.
-Prerequisite: MDTR 100, A&P 100 in place for the nuclear medicine department.
-These include fundamentals of the Gamma Cameras, SPECT, CT and PET.
-An overview of the new Fusion modality will be available in healthcare today.
-Prerequisite: NM 100
+Prerequisite: MDTR 100, A&P 100